Affiliate Marketing: The Ultimate Guide

 Before hosting the webinar:

-● Announce the webinar in advance across all you social media channels
+● Announce the webinar in advance across all your social media channels

-● Promote your webinar via advertisements on social media and Google (depending on customer’s persona)
+● Promote your webinar via advertisements on social media and Google (depending on the customer’s persona)

 ● Use a notification bar or popup boxes on your web to promote the webinar.

 ● Use email to let your subscribers know and invite them to join the webinar.